brson/contract-game/doc/notes.md

     });
 ```

+I run into problems with calling contracts,
+and it turns out that
-My "//Bob" address is wrong when it appears in my JavaScript code.
+my "//Bob" address is wrong &mdash; when I print it,
+it is not the same address that I see for Bob in the polkadot.js explorer.
 It was because I wasn't specifying a "sr25519" keyring.
-I thought I read it was the default but I had to specify it as
+I thought "sr25519" was the default but I had to specify it as

 ```JavaScript
         keyring = new polkadot.Keyring({ type: "sr25519" });